mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 If your application targets iOS 7.x, you’ll need to install the static framework instead:

-1. Build from source manually, per above.
+1. Build from source manually, per above. _Note: Pre-compiled binaries are available on the [releases page](https://github.com/mapbox/mapbox-gl-native/releases) in `mapbox-ios-sdk-x.x.x.zip` under the `static` folder._

 1. Drag the Mapbox.bundle and Mapbox.framework from the `build/ios/pkg/static/` directory into the Project navigator.
 In the sheet that appears, make sure “Copy items if needed” is checked, then click Finish.
 Open the project editor and select your application target to verify that the following changes occurred automatically: